docker/docs/engine/security/trust/content_trust.md

 The ability to choose which tags they can sign, allows publishers to iterate over the unsigned version of an image before officially signing it.

-Image consumers can enable content trust to ensure that images they use were signed.
-If a consumer enables content trust, they can only pull, run, or build with trusted images.
-Enabling content trust is like wearing a pair of rose-colored glasses.
+Image consumers can enable DCT to ensure that images they use were signed.
+If a consumer enables DCT, they can only pull, run, or build with trusted images.
+Enabling DCT is like wearing a pair of rose-colored glasses.
 Consumers "see" only signed image tags and the less desirable, unsigned image tags are "invisible" to them.

 ![Trust view](images/trust_view.png)

-To the consumer who has not enabled content trust, nothing about how they work with Docker images changes.
+To the consumer who has not enabled DCT, nothing about how they work with Docker images changes.
 Every image is visible regardless of whether it is signed or not.

-### Content trust operations and keys
+### DCT operations and keys

-When content trust is enabled, `docker` CLI commands that operate on tagged images must either have content signatures or explicit content hashes.
-The commands that operate with content trust are:
+When DCT is enabled, `docker` CLI commands that operate on tagged images must either have content signatures or explicit content hashes.
+The commands that operate with DCT are:

 * `push`
 * `build`